PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

        			reducers.</p>
   	</ul>
   </li>
+  <li><b>hex</b>: <i>Optional.</i> Case sensitive.
+Non-positional; can be placed anywhere.
+  				Only valid value is "hex".
+When enabled it will translate hex color codes, and other color codes before sending the placeholder results back to the requestor.
+This is useful for plugins that do not directly support hex color codes.
+  <li><b>hex2</b>: <i>Optional.</i> Case sensitive.
+Non-positional; can be placed anywhere.
-  <li><b>debug</b>: **Optional.** Only valid value is "debug".
-When enabled it
+  				Only valid value is "hex2".
+When enabled it will translate hex color codes to their intermediate state, which uses '&' color codes, sending the placeholder results back to the requestor.
+  				This is useful for plugins that do not directly support hex color codes and may work when 'hex' does not.
+  <li><b>debug</b>: <i>Optional.</i> Case sensitive.
+Non-positional; can be placed anywhere.
-  				will log to the console the status of this attribute, along with any error messages that may occur when applying the attribute.
+  				Only valid value is "debug".
+When enabled it will log to the console the status of this attribute, along with any error messages that may occur when applying the attribute.
   </li>

 </ul>